 How it Works

-Now in its fifth year, the Community Foundation of Teton Valley’s Tin Cup Challenge is both a campaign for community-wide giving and a one-day event celebrating community philanthropy.
+Now in its sixth year, the Community Foundation of Teton Valley’s Tin Cup Challenge is both a campaign for community-wide giving and a one-day event celebrating community philanthropy.
 It is modeled after the groundbreaking Old Bill’s Fun Run for Charities hosted by our affiliate, the Community Foundation of Jackson Hole.
 The idea came from an anonymous couple affectionately known as Mr. and Mrs. Old Bill who envisioned an event that encouraged the entire community to participate in philanthropy.

 The Tin Cup Challenge fundraising period opens in late May and runs through late July.
 Qualified local nonprofit organizations launch their fundraising efforts, and donors are invited to make gifts of all sizes to their favorite causes.
 All donations come through the Community Foundation, allowing donors to use one form and write one check to support as many organizations as they wish.
 During this period the Community Challenger fund motivates donors to give, as it ensures that the value of their individual donation will increase.